 University College is the professional and continuing education division of Arts & Sciences.
-The division offers a wide range of courses, including online formats, in a variety of academic departments and interdisciplinary and professional areas of study.
-Part-time and full-time study in undergraduate degree programs, graduate degree programs, and certificate programs are available.
-University College also operates the Summer School for both day and evening students, including a range of credit programs and noncredit institutes for high school and middle school students.
-University College provides career workshops for adult learners, and it is home to the Lifelong Learning Institute for senior citizens.
-University College sponsors special lecture series such as the Master of Liberal Arts (MLA) Saturday Lecture Series and Science Saturdays, co-sponsored with the Department of Physics.
+The division offers a wide range of courses in both online and face-to-face formats in a variety of academic departments and interdisciplinary and professional areas of study.
+Part-time and full-time study options in undergraduate degree programs, graduate degree programs, and certificate programs are available.
+University College is also home to the Osher Lifelong Learning Institute for adults 50 years old and older.
+In addition, University College sponsors special lecture series such as the Master of Liberal Arts (MLA) Saturday Lecture Series and Science Saturdays, which is co-sponsored by the Department of Physics.
 For more information, visit the University College website.

-The admissions policies and procedures of University College reflect the special circumstances of part-time, adult students and vary by academic program.
+The admissions policies and procedures of University College reflect the special circumstances of part-time adult students and vary by academic program.
 Students seeking admission to an undergraduate degree or certificate program should meet with an academic adviser in University College to discuss goals prior to submitting an application for admission.
-Formal admission is required of all students seeking an undergraduate degree or certificate in University College.
+Formal admission is required of all students seeking undergraduate degrees or certificates in University College.

 There are no formal admissions requirements for undergraduate certificates.
 Students should speak with an academic adviser regarding their preparation for specific certificates.

-For more detailed information about admission requirements for the Associate in Arts degree, Bachelor of Science degree, and undergraduate certificate programs, including application forms, please visit the University College website; visit University College, located at the Washington University West Campus, 11 N. Jackson Road, Suite 1000 in Clayton, MO 63105 (appointment recommended); or call 314-935-6700.
+For more detailed information about admission requirements for the Associate in Arts degree, Bachelor of Science degree, and undergraduate certificate programs, including application forms, please visit the University College website; call 314-935-6700; or visit University College, located at the Washington University West Campus, 11 N. Jackson Road, Suite 1000, Clayton, MO 63105 (appointment recommended).